Thursday 20 August 2026 About · Contact

 • Midsomer Norton: Monday 16 November, 7:30pm

-These carnivals are renowned as some of Europe’s largest illuminated processions, attracting tens of thousands of visitors from across the UK and worldwide.
-Besides offering dazzling entertainment, they raise substantial funds for charities and contribute significantly to the local economy.
+Recognised as one of the largest illuminated processions in Europe, these carnivals attract tens of thousands of visitors from across the UK and beyond each year.
+They not only provide spectacular entertainment but also raise considerable funds for local charities and contribute significantly to Somerset’s economy.